 Have you given up flossing based on something you’ve read lately?
-As your dentist in Franklin, Dr. Prather and our whole team at P.S.
-Smiles were disappointed to learn that dental floss was dropped from the U.S. Departments of Health and Human Services and Agriculture’s Dietary Guidelines.
+As your dentist in Franklin, Dr. Kirby and our whole team at Green Hills were disappointed to learn that dental floss was dropped from the U.S. Departments of Health and Human Services and Agriculture’s Dietary Guidelines.
 Now, our patients want to know one thing — does flossing still matter?

 We’ve got just one thing to say: Yes.
 Flossing absolutely still matters.
 Watch this short video on how to floss if you need a refresher on the proper techniques.

 Dental floss is the only method for removing the plaque and food particles your toothbrush can’t reach.
 Bacteria, leftover food, and plaque collect between the teeth, causing bad breath, gingivitis and gum disease, tooth decay, and other issues.
 But flossing daily cleans the area between the teeth for healthier teeth and gums.

 How to Start a Flossing Habit

 We know that sometimes, the difficult thing about flossing isn’t the actual act of flossing.
 Instead, it’s simply remembering to add in the extra step after brushing.
 Many people rush through their dental hygiene routine at night without making time to floss.
 But we urge you to make a habit out of flossing.
 Your oral and overall health will benefit when you do.